Paul Hardcastle has just re-released ’19’ on its 30th anniversary,…

 99th Floor Elevators – Hooked (Tony De Vit Mix)

 Tony de Vit was the undisputed Master of the Trade dancefloor.
 To this day, I’ve never heard anyone play like him.
-Tony’s mixing was flawless.
-He could create a wall of sound that pounded your body beyond what seemed possible.
+His mixing was flawless.
+Tony could create a wall of sound that pounded your body beyond what seemed possible.
 And when you thought it had peaked, he took it higher and harder.

 Previously a Hi-NRG DJ from Birmingham, Tony had a pop sensibility beneath the banging wizardry.
 For me, this is best exemplified by his hit Hooked.
 The key changes, happy hoovers and soaring vocals in this tune are utterly joyful.
 This record would prompt the Trade massive to unite as a messy army of grinning faces, hugs and hands-in-the-air happiness.